SkylineCommunications/dataminer-docs/connector-help/connector_help/ATX Networks ChromaFlex.md

 This page contains 2 tables: **QRRX** **Modules Table** and **QRRX Lasers Table**.

-For each module in QRRX Modules Table,the **Slot State** indicates the status of the DVE, and the **Remove Module** button allows you to delete the DVE.
+For each module in QRRX Modules Table, the **Slot State** indicates the status of the DVE, and the **Remove Module** button allows you to delete the DVE.

 With the **QRRX** **Auto Remove** parameter, you can enable or disable the automatic removal of **unequipped** DVE modules.